 Spine and Peripheral Nerve Conditions

-The Comprehensive Spine Program is dedicated to helping patients of all ages with a variety of spinal conditions, lead pain-free and active lifestyles.
-Our goal is to provide our patients with the information and options they need, to be involved in their own care and recovery.
+The Comprehensive Spine Program is dedicated to helping patients of all ages with a variety of spinal conditions lead pain-free and active lifestyles.
+Our goal is to provide our patients with the information and options they need to be involved in their own care and recovery.
 We emphasize the education and involvement of our patients in an effort to optimize their path to improved health and quality of life.

 Degenerative Disc Disease

-– As we age, the joints of our bodies tend to show their wear and tear with arthritis.
+As we age, the joints of our bodies tend to show their wear and tear with arthritis.
 The discs that cushion our vertebrae in our spines undergo similar degradation.
 The discs lose their support and ability to cushion the spine.
 When they do, they flatten and degenerate.
-This change can often be accompanied by disc bulging, bone spurs and arthritis that can then compress nerves leading to numbness, pain or weakness.
+This change can often be accompanied by disc bulging, bone spurs and arthritis that can then compress nerves, leading to numbness, pain or weakness.

-– Scoliosis refers to an abnormal curvature of the spine which occurs in a side-to-side orientation.
+Scoliosis refers to an abnormal curvature of the spine, which occurs in a side-to-side orientation.
 Scoliosis often occurs in young people as their bones begin to grow and mature.
 In this instance, it is referred to as idiopathic adolescent scoliosis.
 In older adults, scoliosis can occur from degeneration of the discs and joints that help stabilize the spine.
 In either occurrence, scoliosis may lead to deformity, back pain, balance difficulties, breathing problems and other issues related to the abnormal curvature.
-Depending upon the severity of the curvature and the effects, various treatments may be offered to help reduce the progression of the disease, or interventions designed to correct the deformity.
+Depending on the severity of the curvature and the effects, various treatments may be offered to help reduce the progression of the disease, or interventions designed to correct the deformity.

-Spinal Fracture & Trauma
+Spinal Fracture and Trauma

 Spinal Cord Injury

-– Spine trauma can result in temporary or permanent neurological injury to the spinal cord.
+Spine trauma can result in temporary or permanent neurological injury to the spinal cord.
 An extension of our brains, the spinal cord is the pathway for signals from the brain to travel to the rest of our bodies.
 It is essential in allowing many of our muscles and organs to function properly.
 When injured, these essential pathways can be disrupted, resulting in weakness, paralysis or other dysfunction.
-Sometimes, emergent surgical intervention is warranted.
+Sometimes emergent surgical intervention is warranted.
 When this occurs, we recommend the complete spectrum of surgical interventions needed to bring about the best results for our patients.
 In addition, we offer a rehabilitation team of specialists in spinal cord injury to help our patients and their families adjust to the changes that can come with debilitating injuries such as this.

-- This term refers to inflammation and irritation of the spinal cord.
-Myelopathy can occur due to disc herniations, severe degenerative disc disease, and other mechanical compression of the spinal cord.
+This term refers to inflammation and irritation of the spinal cord.
+Myelopathy can occur due to disc herniations, severe degenerative disc disease and other mechanical compression of the spinal cord.
 When this occurs, the spinal cord may develop inflammation or injury that can lead to neurological dysfunction.
 This can represent an urgent surgical condition to prevent further nerve injury.
 This may present as muscle weakness, difficulty walking, changes in handwriting, trouble holding on to objects, falls, and bowel and bladder dysfunction.
 This is diagnosed by careful physical examination and often with MRI imaging.

-– Chiari Malformation is a condition where the brain tissue near the base of the skull can extend into the spinal canal.
+Chiari malformation is a condition where the brain tissue near the base of the skull can extend into the spinal canal.
 In many people this can be an incidental finding on imaging of the brain and spinal cord.
 However, in a subset of the population, this can manifest with neurological findings that do not respond to conservative treatments.
 In these instances, surgery may be the only option to alleviate the patient’s symptoms.
 Our surgeons have an extensive breadth of experience in treating this condition and can offer sound advice on the best approach to treatment.

-, of any of the spine team providers, please contact, the Neuroscience & Spine Institute: 406-752-5170
+, or to reach any of the spine team providers, please contact the Neuroscience & Spine Institute at (406) 752-5170.